-Figure~\ref{fig:IRF} provides a visual summary of our results and additionally includes results for the LP estimator.
-The figure depicts the true and the estimated IRF.
-The displayed results are obtained for the one-sample scenario with $k_T=20$, $T=16'000$, $n=12$, $\sigma_\epsilon=1$, $d_y=0$ and $b=5$.
-For individual $h$, we show kernel density estimates of the distribution of $\hat\theta^{(h)}$ across $N=1'000$ realizations of the DGP.
-The regression adjustment estimators are both clearly biased, overestimating on average the true impact of the treatment $D_t$, in particular for longer horizons.
-The distribution of the proposed DML estimator across simulation replications on the other hand is centered around the true IRF.
+Figure~\ref{fig:IRF} provides a visual summary of our results by depicting the true and estimated IRF.
+The regression adjustment estimator is biased, overestimating on average the true impact of the treatment $D_t$, in particular for longer horizons.
+When estimating the IRF with the doubly robust influence function (DR), the bias is reduced.
+Only when using an estimator that is Neyman orthogonal and uses cross-fitting (DML), the distribution of the estimated IRFs across simulation replications is centered around the true IRF.
 In the inset of the top panel of Figure~\ref{fig:IRF}, for the DML estimator, normalized biases as a function of $T$ are plotted for all forecast horizons $h$ and contrasted to the $\sqrt{T}$ scaling implied by Theorem~\ref{thm:ate}, showing that the bias of the DML estimator follows the $\sqrt{T}$ scaling implied by Theorem~\ref{thm:ate} quite well.
-The LP estimator finally exhibits the largest bias of the evaluated approaches.
-For short horizons, the central 95\% range of the LP estimator distribution even fails to cover the true IRF.
-This is not surprising, since the LP estimator specifies a linear relation between the treatment variable and the outcome process, which fails to capture the highly non-linear and heterogeneous relation between $D_t$, $X_t$ and $Y_{t+h}$ in the DGP.
+The LP estimator finally exhibits a bias of similar magnitude as the RA estimator, as the linear estimator fails to capture the highly nonlinear and heterogeneous relation between $D_t$, $X_t$ and $Y_{t+h}$ in the DGP.

-Finally, Figure~\ref{fig:assumption_violation} in Appendix~\ref{app:additional_tabs} further documents results for the DML estimator on a DGP with $b=0$ and $d_y>0$.
-Also in a setup where Assumption \ref{ass:oracle}-\ref{ass:oracle_dependence} is violated, and the data used for estimation is not coming from an $\alpha$-mixing process, the DML estimator still delivers unbiased estimates of the IRF with valid confidence intervals, providing some limited evidence that assumption \ref{ass:oracle}-\ref{ass:oracle_dependence} might not be too strict in practice.